I. Definition and purpose

 - Council members shall receive no fee or other remuneration, but may receive out-of-pocket expenses.

+III.
 Reports, Steering Panels and Working Groups

 - Topics for reports may be suggested:

 - by any of the EASAC participating bodies

 - by the Council itself, or its advisory groups

 - by any other customer